 Aluminium is the most effective material available capable of keeping our coffee fresh, retaining its full flavour and aromas, and delivering consistent quality.
 It is also robust, lightweight and infinitely recyclable – able to be melted and re-shaped into any form, with no loss in performance.

 We began setting-up dedicated systems for recycling capsules in 1991.
 Importantly, we also work with policymakers, local authorities and specialist partners to create collective systems that increase the provision of convenient public recycling solutions.

-See our Creating Shared Value report for the latest updates on global deployment.
+See The Positive Cup 2022 Progress Report for the latest updates on global deployment.

 Taking responsibility: dedicated recycling systems

 Our dedicated systems for recycling enable consumers to return used capsules through boutiques, Nespresso machine retail outlets or waste collection centres, identifying their nearest recycling point via our website.
 Worldwide, there are now over 100,000 recycling points.

 Once recovered, capsules are transferred to dedicated treatment centres, managed by various recycling partners, where the aluminium and coffee grounds are separated.
 The aluminium is pressed into blocks and transported to a smelting plant, where it is melted to be reused within many other products: cans, window frames, bicycles, food packaging, car and even plane components.
 It can also be reused to create new aluminium capsules.